Skip to main content

 Negative Exponential, (Kwan,1998):

 Travel times are measured in minutes.
 For a maximum travel time of 30 minutes, destinations that are farther than 30 minutes are considered non-accessible and therefore not considered in the calculation of the accessibility.
 The sensitivity parameter determines how accessibility changes with increasing travel time.
-As the sensitivity parameter is decisive when measuring accessibility, GOAT allows you to adjust this.
-The following graphs show the influence of the sensitivity parameter on accessibility:
+As the sensitivity parameter is decisive when measuring accessibility, GOAT allows you to adjust this The graph shows how the willingness to walk decreases with increasing travel time based on the selected impedance function and sensitivity value (β).

 Similarly, the destination potential can be changed.
 Thus, for example, one POI type (e.g. hypermarkets) can be assigned a higher accessibility effect than other POI types (e.g. discount supermarkets).
-The following images show the influence of the destination potential parameter on accessibility:
+In the Opportunities section, at step 7, we cover the destination potential in detail.

 Classification